High Time (film): Reception

-Bosley Crowther of The New York Times was clearly disappointed by it, saying, inter alia, "...Thus Mr. Crosby, still pretending to be youthful, goes to college again, but a few necessaries are lacking.
+Bosley Crowther of The New York Times was clearly disappointed by it, writing "Thus Mr. Crosby, still pretending to be youthful, goes to college again, but a few necessaries are lacking.
 One of them is a script.
 The other is youth.
 The screen play by Tom and Frank Waldman, based on a story by Garson Kanin, is awfully sad, awfully burdened with hackneyed situations.
 And Mr. Crosby, alas, is no kid.
-He tries hard to be casual and boyish, to prove modestly that he’s in the groove, to match the animal spirits of the swarming youngsters, such as Fabian and Miss Weld.
+He tries hard to be casual and boyish, to prove modestly that he's in the groove, to match the animal spirits of the swarming youngsters, such as Fabian and Miss Weld.
 But as much as director Blake Edwards has tried to help him with a lively beat that keeps the action thumping and gives an illusion of vitality, at least, there is a terrible gauntness and look of exhaustion about Mr. Crosby when the camera gets close and peers at his face.

-We don’t blame his children (in the film) for objecting to his going to college.
+We don't blame his children (in the film) for objecting to his going to college.
 He should have stayed at home with his feet to the fire."